echarin/tfip-miniproject/README.md

 - This project uses GitHub Actions in order to trigger an automated build/deploy workflow upon a push to the main branch.
 - The workflow sets up Google Cloud CLI as well as user credentials, before building the Docker images, pushing them to Google Cloud Registry and then deploying these images to GKE.
 - There is also a side workflow for continuous testing of tests written in the Spring Boot backend.
+- After the project deadline, a workflow was set up for deploying the Spring Boot backend to Railway.